jazracherif/udacity-data-engineer-gutenberg/README.md

 `airflow-stop.sh`

 ## Results

-The Spark ETL pipline will generate the tables in the form of Parquet files stored in the S3 bucket {bucket_name}/gutenberg-data/results
+The Spark ETL pipline will generate the tables in the form of Parquet files stored in the S3 bucket {bucket_name}/gutenberg-data/results.

 ![aws-s3-buckets][aws-s3-buckets]

-A Glue crawler can then be programmed to extract the table and show them in AWS Athena
+A Glue crawler can then be programmed to extract the table and show them in AWS Athena:

 ![Glue Crawler][crawler]